MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/standard/security-baseline-improvement.md

 ---
 title: "Standard enterprise governance: Improve the Security Baseline discipline"
-description: Use the Cloud Adoption Framework for Azure to learn about adding security controls that support moving protected data to the cloud.
+description: Use the Azure Cloud Adoption Framework to learn about adding security controls that support moving protected data to the cloud.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 09/17/2019